Japan has its best Olympic medal haul: 27 gold, 58 overall

 The previous best in gold was 16, both in 1964 and at the 2004 Athens Games.
 The country won only 12 gold medals five years ago in Rio de Janeiro.

 The United States won 39 gold medals — one more than China — and was way ahead in the overall medal standings with 113 compared to 88 for China.
+The Russian Olympic Committee had 71 overall medals followed by Britain with 65.
+Japan was fifth.

 Home countries always get a medal bump, usually by investing more time and money than they would ordinarily.
 With no fans, some of that home-field advantage was lost.
 Still, Japan made up for the lack of fans by winning medals in the five sports added to this year’s Olympic program: baseball-softball, sports climbing, karate, surfing and skateboarding.